Online Degree Programs

 What our graduates say

-“The Master of Music in Music Education program has encouraged me to thoroughly examine what I teach and why I teach it.
+“The Master of Music in Music Education online program has encouraged me to thoroughly examine what I teach and why I teach it.
 It has given me a renewed enthusiasm for this beloved profession and has strengthened my music education advocacy arsenal.”—Michele Jeannette Henn, Cincinnati, OH (CFA’13, MM)

 “I am thoroughly impressed with this model of distance learning!
 I leave here not only better informed and with greater musical perspective, but with new hope and ideas of implementing distance education.
 As a prospective collegiate music educator, I will take much of what I’ve learned with me, in hopes of training the next generation of musicians and teachers.”—Timothy James Drummond, Henrico, VA (CFA’13, MM)